 S was standing before me, and I had no clue how to explain to him about the change in me.
 So, I did what I could best, standing in the middle of a busy road.
 I faked it.

 We went back to his hotel and into his room.
-He was all over me as soon as the door closed, and my treacherous body could not resist even though my mind told me not to give in.
-A year of abstinence, for R and I had not gone to that level of heavy petting, and my body was longing for fulfilment.
+He was all over me as soon as the door closed.
+My treacherous body could not resist, even though my mind told me not to give in.
+A year of abstinence, for R and I had not gone to that level of heavy petting, and my body was longing for fulfillment.

 What the hell, I told myself.
-It was just my post breakup feelings that I hadn’t processed well.
-So, a spot of break-up sex would not hurt us.
+It was just my post-breakup feelings that I hadn’t processed well.
+So, a round of break-up sex would not hurt us.
 I succumbed and I neither regretted it nor felt ashamed for doing it.
 He made me feel like a goddess and ensured I was satiated completely before his satisfaction.